OnionIoT/Onion-Docs/Omega2/Kit-Guides/Starter/experiments/08-seven-segment-display.md

   - Connect pin 16 and pin 10 to the positive rail (Vcc)
   - Connect pin 8 and pin 13 to the negative rail (Ground)

-// TODO: add explanation of why we need the resistors When you have the shift register wired up, it's time to connect it to the 7-segment display.
-First, we recommend you set up the resistors across the center first, and do all the wiring in one go.
+When you have the shift register wired up, it's time to connect it to the 7-segment display.
+First, we'll have to add current-limiting resistors since the display is a set of multiple LEDs.
+We recommend you set up the resistors across the center first, and do all the wiring in one go.

+1. Connecting the 7-Segment Display

 We've included a diagram below for reference instead of instructions, as this one has a lot of wiring to do and they end up going every which way.
 Note that all ends connecting to the 7-segment display require F jumper heads - that's where your M-F jumpers will be used.